RamsesSosa04/social_network/README.md

-It is initialized with python run.py starting the virtual environment
+It is initialized with python run.py starting the virtual environment.